Madison Chock, Evan Bates eye first ice dance win at figure skating worlds

 In Agosto’s mind, the favorites are clear.

-“Madi and Evan have the best free dance, I think they’re the best performers, and what they have this year is really special,” he said.
+“Madi and Evan have the best free dance, I think they’re the best performers, and what they have this year is really special,” he said before worlds.

 Chock, 30, and Bates, 34, have not decided whether they will continue competing next season.
 How they perform this week will factor into it, among many things.
 The fact that the 2024 World Championships are in their training base of Montreal is enticing.